Gender (In)Equality Awards

 In the lead up to International Women’s Day on 8 March, and since it is awards season, MoveHub researched the best countries for women and displayed our data in our first annual Gender (In)Equality Awards.

-There has been a lot of discussion lately about which are the best countries to be a woman, based on aspects of everyday life such as education, basic rights, and careers.
+There has been a lot of discussions lately about which are the best countries to be a woman, based on aspects of everyday life such as education, basic rights, and careers.
 We compiled data on several of these topics to see which country truly is the best for women to live and work in.

 Gender Inequality 2016